Laser hair removal is a cosmetic procedure that uses a powerful laser or intense pulsed light (IPL) to remove unwanted hair.

 Regardless of the weather, use sunscreen (minimum SPF30) for at least 4 weeks on exposed areas that have been treated.

 - red skin that may last for some time

 - crusting, blistering, bruising or swelling of your skin

 What to do if you have problems

-If you're not happy with the results or are experiencing problems, take up the matter with your practitioner through the clinic where you were treated.
+If you've had laser hair removal and you're not happy with the results or you have side effects that are troubling you, talk to your practitioner at the clinic where you were treated.

 Go back to the practitioner who treated you if you have any complications that need medical attention.
 If this is not possible, see a GP or go to your nearest accident and emergency (A&E).

 Page last reviewed: 16 September 2019

 Next review due: 16 September 2022